ShadowDuke/OW_Different_Leaders/README.md

 - [X] Add new Greece leader
 - [ ] Add new Assyria leader
 - [ ] Add new Babylonia leader
+- [ ] Add portraits for characters (done - but needs to be implemented)

 <br><br><br>
 If you want, you can now support me with a donation at [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5X8TNX5DN2G5C&source=url).
 Thank you!